GIScience/climate-action-land-consumption/README.md

 Then you could run `poetry run python {plugin-name}/plugin.py` But we suggest you create trust in your code through unit tests and strive for a first minimal demo as quick as possible.
 After that you will be able to see your plugin live on our website.

+## Releasing a new plugin version

+To release a new plugin version

+1. update the version attribute in the [pyproject.toml](pyproject.toml) (e.g. by running `poetry version {patch|minor|major}`)
+2. update the version in the plugin `info` method
+3. create a [release](https://docs.gitlab.com/ee/user/project/releases/) on GitLab, preferably including a changelog

+Once your plugin outgrew the 'special versions' `dummy` and `demo`, we suggest to adhere to the [Semantic Versioning](https://semver.org/) scheme.
+You can think of your plugin methods (info method, input parameters and artifacts) as the public API of your plugin.

 ## Docker (for admins and interested devs)